Theory of quantum system certification: a tutorial: Quantum processes

 Argue that for a fixed $U$ and again in the limit of large $d$ the probability mass function $p_U$ is of Porter-Thomas shape.

 Assuming that $p_U$ is of Porter-Thomas shape, show that

-where $\gamma$ is the Euler–Mascheroni constant and $p_\text{uni}(x) = 1 / d$ is the uniform probability mass function.
+where $\gamma$ is the Euler–Mascheroni constant and $p_\mathrm{uni}(x) = 1 / d$ is the uniform probability mass function.

-\emph{Hint: Recall the definite integral formulas $\int_0^\infty p \ln(p)\, \e^{-p} \rmd p = 1 - \gamma$ and $\int_0^\infty \ln(p)\, \e^{-p} \rmd p = \gamma$.} \end{exerciseBlock} } \exreplace{ The motivation to study distributions of Porter-Thomas shape stems from considering Haar random unitaries in place of the quantum circuit $U$ and is further illuminated in the following box.
+\emph{Hint: Recall the definite integral formulas $\int_0^\infty p \ln(p)\, \e^{-p} \rmd p = 1 - \gamma$ and $\int_0^\infty \ln(p)\, \e^{-p} \rmd p = \gamma$.} \end{exerciseblock} } \exreplace{ The motivation to study distributions of Porter-Thomas shape stems from considering Haar random unitaries in place of the quantum circuit $U$ and is further illuminated in the following box.

-\begin{block}{Densities of Porter-Thomas shape} For $U \in \U(d)$ drawn from the Haar measure $\mu_{U(d)}$ one can show that the absolute value of its matrix entries have the probability density $p_e(p) = (d - 1)(1-p)^{d-2}$.
-In the limit of $d \gg 1$, $p_e(p)$ is described by the \emph{Porter-Thomas distribution} \cite{porter_fluctuations_1956}
+\begin{block}{Densities of Porter-Thomas shape} For $U \in \U(d)$ drawn from the Haar measure $\mu_{\U(d)}$ one can show that the squared absolute values of its matrix entries have the probability density function $p_\mathrm{abs}(p) = (d - 1)(1-p)^{d-2}$.
+In the limit of $d \gg 1$, $p_\mathrm{abs}(p)$ is described by the \emph{Porter-Thomas distribution} \cite{porter_fluctuations_1956}

+Note the similarity with the density of the $\chi^2$-distribution with $2$ degrees of freedom.
 For fixed $U$ and again in the limit of large $d$, one can hence argue that the probability mass function $p_U$ is of Porter-Thomas shape \cite{BoiIsaSme16}.

-Assuming that $p_U$ is of Porter-Thomas shape, Boxio et al.~\cite{BoiIsaSme16} showed that a straightforward calculation reveals
+Assuming that $p_U$ is of Porter-Thomas shape, Boxio \emph{et al.}~\cite{BoiIsaSme16} showed that a straightforward calculation reveals

-where $\gamma$ is the Euler–Mascheroni constant and $p_\text{uni}(x) = 1 / d$ is the uniform probability mass function. \end{block} }
+where $\gamma$ is the Euler–Mascheroni constant and $p_\mathrm{uni}(x) = 1 / d$ is the uniform probability mass function. \end{block} }

-The introduction of the so-called \emph{cross-entropy difference} as a performance measure in sampling tasks for quantum supremacy brought the cross-entropy into focus:
+The introduction of the so-called \emph{cross-entropy difference} as a performance measure in quantum supremacy sampling tasks brought the cross-entropy into focus.

 \begin{block}{Cross-entropy difference} Ref.~\cite{BoiIsaSme16} introduced the \emph{cross-entropy difference} as a performance measure in sampling tasks